World is in its 'first truly global energy crisis' - IEA's Birol

 "(It is) especially risky as several economies around the world are on the brink of a recession, if that we are talking about the global recession...I found this decision really unfortunate," he said.

-But Birol also said the current energy crisis could be a turning point in the history of energy for accelerating clean energy sources and for forming a sustainable and secured energy system.
+The energy crisis could be a turning point for accelerating clean sources and for forming a sustainable and secured energy system, Birol said.

 "Energy security is the number one driver (of the energy transition)," said Birol, as countries see energy technologies and renewables as a solution.